Chitwan National Park

 Chitwan was Nepal’s first National park, established in 1973 to protect the rare Asian one-horned Rhino which was then on the verge of extinction, and has been very successful in protecting this species.
 Although there are many large mammal species here, including about 100 tigers as well as sloth bears, wild boars and rare antelopes and wild elephants, it is the rhinos that are the parks real draw.
 There are over 500 rhinos within the park, and you have a very good chance of spotting rhinos during a stay here.

-Elephant-back safaris are the best way of getting through the park, lifting you above the tall grass of the Terai and through the dense undergrowth of the jungle to areas that are impossible to reach by car.
-It is also possible to explore the region by jeep, on foot or by canoe.
+Explore the region by jeep, on foot or by canoe.
 Each method of travel has its advantages and Tribes recommends that you include as many activities as you can to really make the most of this UNESCO World Heritage Site.

 Chitwan National Park accommodation

 5/5 from 15 reviews

 Start planning your tailor-made holiday to Nepal.
 Tell us what you want, and we will tailor make your perfect trip.

 There are several airlines flying to Nepal via the Middle East with flight times of 10 to 15 hours depending on the length of the stopover.

 Language: Nepali is the official language and there are many other minority languages.
 English is widely spoken by people involved in the travel industry.

 Required for British citizens, can be obtained on arrival at the airport.

 There are no compulsory vaccinations.